ferstdigital/cqrs-python-demo/README.md

 # cqrs-python-demo
 For research purposes only.
-Learn from our experiments :) but, it is generally an attempt to do the following:
+But feel free to learn from our experiments :)

+Generally this is an attempt to do the following:

 * working CQRS system
 * event sourced